 HANDMADE was the term officially coined by Handspan in 1987 for its workshop outreach projects.

-Workshops in puppetry for performance were a key stream of Handspan’s work from the outset.
+Nevertheless, workshops in puppetry for performance had been a key stream of Handspan’s work from the outset.

 Puppet-making – where a puppet can be anything, from an animated ‘found object’ to a fully articulated and exquisitely crafted ‘character’ - is an accessible and engaging activity in itself.
 Handspan workshops however, aimed to make ‘puppets with a purpose’ and workshops, even short ones, were designed to culminate always in some kind of performance showcase.